How to Read Stock Charts and Trading Patterns

 For illustrative purposes only.
 Past performance does not guarantee future results.

-Support is essentially a floor for stock prices.
+Support is essentially a temporary floor for stock prices.
 It's a level where a stock trending down stops sinking and reverses course.
 At some point, the sellers stop selling, the buyers take control, and the stock starts rising again.
-At this inflection point, the stock puts in a low price that we call "support."
+At this inflection point, the stock's low price is identified as support, and it may remain in place until a new trend takes place.

 Resistance is the exact opposite of support.
 It acts as a ceiling for stock prices at a point where a stock that is rallying stops moving higher and reverses course.
 Buyers will need more conviction to penetrate resistance levels in future rallies.

-It's important to understand support and resistance are merely psychological levels, but they can nevertheless be useful for traders who are developing a trading plan.
+It's important to understand support and resistance are merely psychological levels, but they can, nevertheless, be useful for traders who are developing a trade plan.

 Reversals and breakout patterns

 Within a stock chart, certain repeatable patterns may appear that can provide clues to help determine where a new trend begins and ends.
-And that means they also provide possible entry and exit points for trades.
+This means they also provide possible entry and exit points for trades.

 For example, traders may look for at least two confirming stair steps in the opposite direction of the previous trend.
 If a stock has been trending down and suddenly reverses, before it can be called an uptrend (instead of merely a short bear market rally or "dead cat bounce"), look for confirmation in the chart pattern—at least one higher high than the first, and one higher low than the lowest price of the previous trend.